louisbranch/rid/README.md

-Application for outup PDF files
+Application that outputs PDF files